 We have shown that resveratrol suppresses colitis.
 Because both mice and humans with chronic colitis are at a high risk for colon cancer, here, we tested the hypothesis that resveratrol prevents the onset of colon cancer in a mouse model of colitis-driven colon cancer.
-Table 1 shows that 80% (8 of 10) of mice treated with AOM + DSS had colon tumors.
-The mice treated with AOM + DSS + resveratrol (300 ppm) had a tumor incidence of 20% (2 of 10).
-This difference was statistically significant using a Fisher's exact test (P < 0.05).
+Table 1 show that the 80% of mice (8/10) treated with AOM + DSS had colon tumors.
+The mice treated with AOM + DSS + Resveratrol (300 p.p.m.) had a tumor incidence of 20% (2/10).
+This difference was statistically significant using a Fisher's exact test (p < 0.05).

 Tumor multiplicity (number of tumors per animal) also decreased with resveratrol treatment (Table 1).
 The total number of macroscopic lesions in the AOM + DSS group was 23 and the total number of macroscopic lesions in the AOM + DSS + resveratrol group was 2.
 Permutation distribution analysis found similar results to that of tumor incidence.
-The difference between the AOM + DSS (2.4 ± 0.7 tumors per animal) and AOM + DSS + 300 ppm resveratrol (0.2 ± 0.13 tumors per animal) was statistically significant (P < 0.05).
+The difference between the AOM + DSS (2.4 ± 0.7 tumors per animal) and AOM + DSS + 300 p.p.m. resveratrol (0.2 ± 0.13 tumors per animal) was statistically significant (p < 0.05).
 Finally, although tumor volume (mm2) was decreased with resveratrol treatment (Table 1), this difference was not statistically significant.

-Supplementary Fig. S3A shows colon sections representative of the indicated group.
-Supplementary Fig. S3 shows H&E histologic sections of each group as indicated.
-On histologic evaluation of the tumors, we found that there were no invasive cancers, consistent with other similar studies (34, 35).
-In the AOM + DSS-treated group, 25% of the lesions were adenomas with low-grade dysplasia, and 47% were adenomas with high-grade dysplasia.
-The remaining lesions (28%) were carcinoma in situ.
-In contrast, in the AOM + DSS + 300 ppm resveratrol-treated group, more than double the lesions (58%) were adenomas with low-grade dysplasia and less lesions were adenomas with high-grade dysplasia (16%) as well as carcinoma in situ (26%).
+Supplementary Figure 3A are colon sections representative of the indicated group.
+Supplementary Figure 3 shows H&E histological sections of each group as indicated.
+Upon histological evaluation of the tumors, we found that there were no invasive cancers, consistent with other similar studies (34, 35).
+In the AOM + DSS treated group, 25% of the lesions were adenomas with low grade dysplasia, and 47% were adenomas with high grade dysplasia.
+The remaining lesions (28%) were carcinoma in-situ (CIS).
+In contrast, in the AOM + DSS + 300 p.p.m. resveratrol treated group more than double the lesions (58%) were adenomas with low grade dysplasia, and less lesions were adenomas with high grade dysplasia (16%) as well as CIS (26%).
 Although initially surprising that no adenocarcinomas were observed, the tumor histology varies greatly depending on many factors, including mouse strain (36), housing conditions affecting intestinal microflora (37), as well as the AOM/DSS treatment regimen.
 We used 1% DSS here, which is relatively low compared with other studies, which have used up to 4% DSS (38).
-A recent study on C57BL/6 mice (the same strain of mouse used here) using 3% DSS also found no evidence of invasive colorectal adenocarcinomas (35).
+A recent study on C57BL/6 mice (the same strain of mouse used here) using 3% DSS also found no evidence of invasive colorectal adenocarinomas (35).